virginiah894/Hood-alert/README.md

 ## Author
 virginiah periah [https://github.com/virginiah894]

-## Behavior Driven Development (BDD)
+## Application Features  and BDD
-As a user of the application you will be able to:
+As a user of the web application you will be able to:

-Create an account and login,the account will store all your projects As a user you are able to view what other users have posted You are able to rate other puser`s projects Create your own projects and have them saved on your profile search for other users and see their projects Update your profile
+- Sign up and log in
+- Choose your neighbourhood
+- View posted alerts and post by other users from your neighbourhood
+- Post alerts and posts
+- Comment on a post
+- Edit your profile
+- See the different services around your neighborhood like schools and hospitals

 # Setup and installation
 Getting Started Fork this repository or clone it to your local machine on ubuntu use the following commands git clone this repository at [https://github.com/virginiah894/Hood-alert]